-Dave Rosenthal, Vice President Position 7
+Dave Rosenthal, Secretary Position 7

 Dave Rosenthal was last re-elected to the FBISD Board of Trustees in 2016 and has served for six years.
 He currently serves as Board Secretary.
 Dave spent nearly 30 years as a geophysicist before earning a Texas teaching certificate and becoming a middle school science teacher.
 Dave received his Master of Arts degree in Geological Sciences in 1987 from the University of Texas at Austin, after graduating cum laude with a B.S. in Geology from the University of Delaware in 1983.
-Dave and his wife Joan have been Fort Bend residents for nearly 20 years. bildren who have attended and/or still attend EBISD schools.
+Dave and his wife Joan have been Fort Bend residents for nearly 20 years.